Established in 2020, the Warriors Community Foundation strives to connect, educate and inspire our local communities.

 We are extremely grateful for the support we receive from our partners'.
 Our partners generous financial support helps fund community programmes that deliver positive social outcomes.
 Partnering with the Warriors Community Foundation gives organisations an opportunity for rich engagement with New Zealanders through relevant and meaningful connections.

-I started at the Vodafone Warriors as an intern in 2006 and have since served in numerous roles at the club, including my current role of GM of Community, the NRLW team and the newly launched Warriors Community Foundation.
+I started at the One New Zeland Warriors as an intern in 2006 and have since served in numerous roles at the club, including my current role of GM of Community, the NRLW team and the newly launched Warriors Community Foundation.
 My focus during my 14 seasons with the club has been my work in the community and my vision and pursuit of setting up the Warriors Community Foundation.
 The Foundation, I envisage, will help support further the club’s work and contribution back into the community.
 In addition, I took on the role of manager of the NRLW team in 2020.
 I am a strong advocate for women in league, having achieved the honour of being the first female life member of the Auckland Rugby League Referees’ Association.
 As a successful marathon runner, I have completed eight full marathons around the globe and I will commit that same focus, drive, determination, endurance and passion to my work and personal life.
 My husband Aaron and I live in Auckland and jointly have three children.

 Community Programmes Coordinator